shambhaveesrivastava12/Data-Structures-and-Algorithms/CONTRIBUTING.md

 ## Community

 Join our community of DSA enthusiasts!
 You can engage with other contributors, ask questions, and share your knowledge in the [Discussions](../../discussions) section.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).